cybertraining-dsc/fa20-523-327/project/project.md

 {{% /pageinfo %}}

-**Keywords:** youtube, videos, trending, popular, big data, viral, content creation, entertainment
+**Keywords:** youtube, videos, trending, popular, big data, viral, content creation, entertainment, lifestyle

 ## 1. Introduction

 Youtube has two billion monthly active users making it the second-largest social network behind Facebook [^10].
 This statistic only accounts for users that login into their Google account while they watch a Youtube video.
 Hinting, there can be hundreds of millions of more people watching Youtube.
 Youtube's primary feature during release was to allow anyone to upload videos so the world can watch it.
 This function has changed drastically throughout the years and turned Youtube into the epicenter for anything to upload a video.
 Businesses, schools, and even governments are fully invested into Youtube to help promote their content for their respective benefits.
+Today, being a Youtuber is a respected profession giving anyone the opportunity to showcase their talent of content production.
 Youtube is changing the world by exposing their users to content they would have never experience in person.

 This report will investigate trending Youtube videos.
 Specifically, the report will be using a trending Youtube videos dataset (US only) and will be used to predict if a video will trend on Youtube.
 Trending videos on Youtube are aimed to surface videos to a wide range of audience who will find interesting.
 There are a lot of hypothesis people created to understand the Youtube algorithm, and the Google Staff has hinted what will make a video trend,